hanjiadong0/thesis_agent/REPORT.md

 The system implements comprehensive project persistence using SQLAlchemy models for thesis projects, phases, tasks, and milestones.
 Frontend state management utilizes React hooks and session storage for temporary data, with automatic synchronization to the backend for permanent storage.

+### 2.6 Human Feedback Reinforcement Learning

+Based on the student and advisor feedback, our agent should intelligently pass to the student work routine and advisors thesis plans.

+Ideally,
 ## 3. Results

 ### 3.1 System Performance and Functionality